Pension Annual Allowance Advice

 Pension carry forward

-Current rules allow most people can save up to 100% of their income in a pension up to an annual limit of £60,000.
-The ‘carry forward’ rule also allows pension savers to build up their pension with any unused allowances from the previous three tax years.
-This allows pension savers to put away up to £160,000 in your pension/s and get back the tax you would have paid on this income.
+The current Annual Allowance rule allows most people can save up to 100% of their income in a pension up to an annual limit of £60,000.
+The ‘carry forward’ rule then allows pension savers to build up their pension with any unused allowances from the previous three tax years.
+This allows pension savers to save an additional £160,000 in your pension.

 Again, this rule can be particularly beneficial for anyone who is self-employed, with income that changes significantly from year to year.